orisai/nette-console/docs/README.md

 ```

 Don't set command name, description, aliases or hidden via constructor or `set*()` methods (`setName()`, ...).
 It's not
-supported by lazy loading and configuration via tags and default properties will always be prioritized.
+supported by lazy loading and configuration via tags and default properties/methods will always be prioritized.

 Note: Syntax of aliases and hidden command matches the one from Symfony.

 ## Writing own commands

-Following example shows how to define command that is findable by `ConsoleExtension`, is lazy loaded and is compatible
+Following example shows how to define command that is findable by `ConsoleExtension` and is lazy loaded.
-with [orisai/coding-standard-php](https://github.com/orisai/coding-standard-php) (the `@phpcsSuppress` annotations).

 To learn about accepting input arguments and options, writing to output and else about commands,
 check [Symfony documentation](https://symfony.com/doc/current/components/console.html).